tklinger123/QuakePlotter/README.md

 http://rpubs.com/tklinger/424334

-To see the presentation as text file, click on
+To see the presentation as text file, click on the file QuakePlotter Description.Rmd.